itershukov/redux-communications/README.md

 **!!! _IMPORTANT_ !!!**

-By default before each async call of APIProvider a store will be cleared.
+By default before each async call of APIProvider the store will be cleared.
 To prevent this behavior use:
 `preRequestDataMapper`

 #### constructor(type, handler, hooks)